MUTOR-2/HistoryAndPracticeOfMultimedia/_units/09.2/index.md

 > and race, to appear on stage?
 {% include cite ref="goldman" %}

-Placing the work of Jones in conversation with that of Cunninham, Goldman emphasises tension between politics and form when generating representations of human bodies and identities.
+Placing the work of Jones in conversation with that of Cunningham, Goldman emphasises tension between politics and form when generating representations of human bodies and identities.
 Jones himself speaks to this tension and argues, contrary to Cunningham’s formalist